-Our camp is located at Flagstaff Arts & Leadership Academy and is uniquely suited for a great camp experience.
-The spacious indoor and outdoor facilities, complete with playgrounds, activity fields and air conditioned facilities will enable us to provide campers with summer fun, whatever the weather outside.
+Our camp is located at the Molly Blank Jewish Community Center and is uniquely suited for a great camp experience.
+The spacious indoor and outdoor facilities, complete with playgrounds, and air-conditioned facilities will enable us to provide campers with summer fun, whatever the weather outside.
 Plenty of parking makes dropping off and picking up your child easy.
-There will be full supervision at all time by Camp Canyon Staff during drop off and pick up.
+There will be full supervision at all times by Camp Canyon Staff during drop off and pick up.

 AGES, DATES & TIMES